-May be paid for up to 13 weeks of a temporary absence or indefinitely in some cases.
-Different rules apply if the person is covered by an International Social Security Agreement.
+May be paid for up to 13 weeks during a temporary absence from Australia.
+May be paid for longer in certain circumstances or if International Social Security Agreement Provisions apply.

-- See Age Pension (page 8). - Pharmaceutical Allowance is paid.
+- See Age Pension. - Pharmaceutical Allowance is paid.
 See Chart H (page 23). - Education Entry Payment of \$208 may be payable.